Gardner McKay: Personal life

 Gardner bought a wooded property in Beverly Hills and kept a menagerie of animals including lions, cheetahs, dogs, and a monkey which he brought back from his sojourn to South America.

 Awards

 McKay's awards included three National Endowment for the Arts fellowships for playwriting, the Drama Critics Circle Award for Best Play, and the Sidney Carrington Prize.
 He was a winner in the Canadian Regional Drama Festival, and runner-up in the Hemingway Short Story Contest.

 Final years and death

 McKay settled in Hawaii.
 He died from prostate cancer in 2001 at the age of 69.
-He was married to Irish painter Madeleine Madigan who he met in his 40s.
+He was married to Irish painter Madeleine Madigan whom he met in his 40s.

 In popular culture

 Gardner McKay is mentioned in the 1983 song, "We Are the People Our Parents Warned Us About", by Jimmy Buffett that appeared on his One Particular Harbour album.